Jozef Heriban: Dramatic work

 Heriban has written six radio dramas (Da capo al Fine, Diagnosis 300, Voices for Maria, HAN 82, Life for 55 minutes, Chess), which were awarded prizes in competitions for original texts and at festivals of radio dramas.
-They have been presented in Germany, Italy, Poland, Switzerland, Austria and the Czech Republic..
+They have been presented in Germany, Italy, Poland, Switzerland, Austria and the Czech Republic.

 Literary fiction

-His novel Somebody is Always Whistling at Me (Niekto na mňa stále píska) was published in 1996.https: It had won First Prize in the Literary Fund's anonymous competition (1993).
+His novel Somebody is Always Whistling at Me (Niekto na mňa stále píska) was published in 1996.
+It had won First Prize in the Literary Fund's anonymous competition (1993).
 In 2007 he wrote and published a book about communication, brand and creativity, Success Has a Heart of the Shark (Úspech má srdce žraloka), which was voted for the Book of the Year 2007“.

 The novel Intimacy of Wolves (Intimita vlkov 2008) and Obsession (Posadnutost 2009) became the bestsellers immediately after publishing.
 The theme of human intimacy is central in the novels The Pink Triangle (2010) and Come out, come out, wherever you are (2011).
 Both books underline the author´s distinctive sense of humour, provocative sexuality and dynamic narration.

 Literary theorist Alexander Halvoník writes in a study of the book Flew Over the Flying Birds (2013): "I think that something like author program actually exists.
 Author wears it in yourself and it does not hang anyone on the nose, but despite the fact that because of their complexity difficult to implement, insists on it even if, say, does not write any book."

 The highlights of Heriban's prose works are The Bassoonist, Who Was Not Loved by God (2014) and Garage Libertango (2023).
 The novella The Bassoonist, Who Was Not Loved by God is an emotional confession of the unfortunate second bassoonist in Philharmonic orchestra, Samuel Gold Baťovansky.
 The author uses his typical gentle humor in the touching story.

 In the novel Garage Libertango, which he began writing in Buenos Aires, inspired by Argentine tango lessons at the renowned International school of Professor Rodolfo Dinzel, Heriban returns to 2015.
 At that time, hundreds of thousands of modern-day nomads appeared at railway stations in Europe.
 The story depicts in a tragicomic style the dramatic fate of the Afghan Hosseini family, which is trying to realize its dream of freedom and a harmonious life.
 In a parallel line, the novel captures the community of Argentine tango dancers and their desire to find the embrace of a loved one in a crumbling world.